That Girl Cooks Healthy

 • It's normal for the porridge to thicken up some more when left for a few hours or overnight, just add a splash of water or milk to loosen it up.

-• The colour of the porridge may darken with time, this is normal so don't throw it away!!
+• The colour of the porridge may darken with time, this is normal so do not discard.

 Other porridge recipes to try